 What can the Local Court do?

-- Allow your appeal.
-This means that your licence is returned to you.
+- Allow their appeal.
+This means that their licence is returned to them.

 - Disallow the appeal.
 This means that the RMS decision stands.

-- Vary the RMS decision, for example by giving you a conditional licence.
+- Vary the RMS decision, for example by giving the person a conditional licence.